-Who is The Next Stop program designed for?
+Who is The Next Stop’s onsite program designed for?

 – Able to use the bathroom without assistance

-– Cooperative, compliant, and able to engage in group activities
+– Cooperative, compliant, willing, and able to engage in program activities

-– Members must not have aggressive or violent behaviors.
+– Members must not have aggressive or violent attitudes or behaviors

 What do members do at The Next Stop?